Davetheknight/faoss_x86/readme.txt

 this will be an awesome OS.

+Only runs on x86 and x86_64 by the way.

 When creating header files replacing standard libraries, please use "M" inside of the header's #ifndef and #define declaration.
 Example: we have a stdio.h file so we include in the file #ifndef _MSTDIO_H_ #define _MSTDIO_H_ #endif.